Braves vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in nine of their past 10 games and won eight of those contests.
+- The Braves have two wins against the spread in their last three chances.

-- In their last 10 games with a total, the Braves and their opponents have failed to hit the over five times.

-- Over their last 10 games, the Braves are 2-1-0 against the spread.

 Braves Betting Records & Stats

-- The Braves have been favored on the moneyline 122 total times this season.
-They've gone 82-40 in those games.
+- The Braves have been the moneyline favorite 123 total times this season.
+They've finished 82-41 in those games.

-- Based on this matchup's moneyline, the Braves' implied win probability is 66.7%.
+- Based on this game's moneyline, the Braves have an implied win probability of 75%.

-- In the 136 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 72 times (72-61-3).
+- Atlanta has had an over/under set by oddsmakers 137 times, and have combined with opponents to go over the total in 73 of those games (73-61-3).

 - The Braves have put together a 12-11-0 record ATS this season (covering 52.2% of the time).